yarliganfatih/Spring-Boot-Audit-Logger-restAPI/README.md

 #### Create a Database
 Create a Database named "restapi"

-All necessary tables are created with generate-ddl from entities/models
+Docker will make your MySQL database ready on port:3307 locally All necessary tables are created with generate-ddl from entities/models Also src/main/resources/data.sql will be executed for initialize data

 #### Authentication
 Firstly we need a Client